kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 <script src="https://gist.github.com/kofno/6075856.js?file=thunk_fizz_buzz.rb">&nbsp;</script>

 Now our infinite fizz buzz defers _all_ fizz buzz computation, even for the results we want to see.
-If you run the fizz_buzz now, you'll like see a result like this:
+If you run the fizz_buzz now, you'll see a result like this:

     [#<Proc:0x007f8cd0829ad8@(irb):81 (lambda)>, #<Proc:0x007f8cd08297e0@(irb):81 (lambda)>,